to X3D Resources

 🔖 Free as in Freedom to top

-The free cost of open-source software has been fundamentally important to the X3D community's ability to create applications and content that are highly capable, compliant with open standards, highly capable, maintainable and repeatable by others.
+The free cost of open-source software has been fundamentally important for the X3D and HAnim community, enabling contributors to create applications and content that are highly capable, compliant with open standards, highly capable, maintainable, and repeatable by others.

-This long-term stability is essential to our accomplishing the NPS mission of graduate education and research.
-It further allows our graduates, and any other government agency, to utilize our standards-driven work compatibly with program life-cycle requirements and industry support.
+This long-term stability is essential for long-term standards development.
+It further anyone else to utilize this standards-driven work compatibly with program life-cycle requirements and industry support.

 The development and use of free software avoids common problems of "vendor lock in" through proprietary restrictions, inability of ongoing government efforts to fund the renewal of prior licenses, and inability to pay a company that is otherwise unwilling to perform software bugfixes and corrections.